vistaprint/SkinnyJS/site/modal-dialogs.md

 ## Features

+### Content sources
 For a dialog's content, the framework can use one of the following techniques:

-* Use an element on the page ("node dialog")
+* Use an element on the page ("node dialog").
-* Display a different page within the dialog ("IFrame dialog")
+* Display a different page within the dialog ("IFrame dialog").
+This is really useful for encapsulating the content of a dialog and isolating it from the parent page.
-* Load content via AJAX ("ajax dialog")
+* Load content via AJAX ("ajax dialog").
+This is also useful for encapsulating the content of a dialog.

-Other features:
+### Cross domain support

 * The API for IFrame dialogs works seamlessly across different domains (i.e. www.vistaprint.com vs secure.vistaprint.com) by internally using window.postMessage()

+### Simple sizing rules
 * A dialog's height is based on the content size.
 There is no explicit method to specify the height.
+* Even iframe dialogs' height is based on automatic content size detection.

+### Mobile support (via responsive design)
-* The dialog framework supports mobile devices via responsive design.
+The dialog framework supports mobile devices via responsive design.

+* On desktops and tablets, modal dialogs act just like Windows/Mac modal dialogs (they are draggable/droppable)
+* On small mobile devices (i.e. phone/ipod), the dialogs snap to near-full screen, and are not draggable.

+### Unobtrusive syntax
+Dialogs can be created with a simple markup-based syntax, or, if you need more control, you can use the full rich dialog API.

+This unobtrusive syntax makes your dialogs SEO friendly, and will help you design sites that gracefully degrade on older devices.

+### Skinning support

+Dialogs can be skinned simply via CSS.
+Multiple skins are supported.

+### Event driven extensibility

+Dialogs publish [events](#events) that can be used to extend their functionality.

 ## Demo
 [Live demo >>](modal-dialogs-demo.html)